Canon 6D Mark II vs Olympus E-M5 II

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the 6D Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 6D Mark II and the E-M5 II are recent models that are part of the current product line-up.
-The E-M5 II has been discontinued (but it can be found pre-owned on eBay).
+The 6D Mark II is a recent model that features in the current product line-up of Canon.
+In contrast, the E-M5 II has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what is the bottom line?
 Is the Canon 6D Mark II better than the Olympus E-M5 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.